 Since the zero was pretty well on with the BLACK I decided to test the MDR’s POI shift with it.
 I removed then reinstalled the barrel and shot another five-round group, aimed at the tip of that center diamond where my knife is pointing.
 POI moved up over an inch and slightly to the right.

 Now, I can’t say this was a totally fair test.
-Those barrel bolts are supposed to be torqued down to 80 inch-pounds, but the MDR ships with a simple hand tool and my Wheeler FAT Wrench maxes out at 65 in-lbs.
+Those barrel bolts are supposed to be torqued down to 80 inch-pounds, but the MDR ships with a simple hand tool and my Wheeler FAT Wrench maxes out at 65 inch-pounds.
 I did my best to be consistent, but it’s possible if not likely that some or most of that POI shift falls to inconsistent torquing.

 Though the owner’s manual (I actually read it!) recommends against steel-cased ammo and Desert Tech specifically told me the MDR may not run it reliably, this gun ate through 50 rounds of Hornady Steel Match without a hitch.
-Not only that, but the 155 grain HPBT rounds shot groups of about 1.2 MOA.
+Not only that, but the 155-grain HPBT rounds shot groups of about 1.2 MOA.

 I only had five rounds of Hotshot Elite 146 grain remaining, so sent that downrange to the tune of this 2.88 MOA group.
 Not exactly impressive, but apparently there’s a reason it’s the cheapest ammo here.